SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     or inherited when the subclass directly implements all of the superclass’s designated initializers (or overrides the designated initializers with convenience initializers).

+..
+TODO: 'weak' is now a CS keyword.
+Probably need to find somewhere else to describe it.
+    If and when Dave includes a section about this in the Guide, provide a link to the relevant section.

     ``weak``
         The ``weak`` attribute is applied to a stored property, variable, or constant to indicate that the property, variable, or constant has a weak reference to the object stored as its value.
 The type of the property, variable, or constant must be an optional class type.
 Use the ``weak`` attribute to avoid strong reference cycles.

-..
-TODO: If and when Dave includes a section about this in the Guide,
-    provide a link to the relevant section.

 .. _Attributes_InterfaceBuilderAttributes: